gavin-St/gavin-St/README.md

 Hello!
 I am Gavin Song, a ```Computer Science``` student @**University of Waterloo** in his 1B term.
 Currently looking for a software dev co-op in Summer 2023!

-I am an aspiring software developer who is passionate about programming in front-end, back-end, data, machine learning, competitive programming, and basically anything that has to do with coding🤩!
+I am an aspiring software developer who is passionate about programming in front-end, back-end, data, machine learning, competitive programming, and basically anything that has to do with coding!

 Also a top 60 tetris player in Canada, avid ultimate frisbee fan, and ping pong hustler in my spare time 😎.